 He stated that Stream does now offer compensation for initial analyst interviews in some cases, and is working to better promote experts and provides them access to its content library, and the Stream website has been updated to more clearly convey this.
 However, my recent interactions with Stream associates continue to be inefficient and a bit janky.

-I would certainly give Stream another chance and work with them again, though I am not enthusiastic about creating valuable content for a high-paying subscriber base without cash compensation.
+I would certainly give Stream another chance and work with them again, though I am not enthusiastic about creating valuable content for a high-paying subscriber base without cash compensation and continue to have some frustration with introductory outreach from a firm that I already have a relationship with.

 Stream Research Group consulting rates